MattRBilek/project_code_MLAI-Algo_for_games/README.md

 	guaranteed game function calls:
-		game.getMoves(self, turn, board, flags) - returns a list of possible moves game.makeMove(self, move, turn, board, flags) - returns a new board with flags and turn
+		game.getMoves(self, turn, board, flags) - returns a list of possible moves game.makeMove(self, move, turn, board, flags) - returns a new board with flags and turn after making some move

 	required for your algorithms:
 		- class is called algorithm